opdavies/oliverdavies.uk/source/index.md

 layout: default
 nav: about
 meta:
-  description: 'The personal website and blog of Oliver Davies, a Drupal Developer and Systems Administrator from Wales, UK.'
+  description: 'The personal website and blog of Oliver Davies, a Drupal Developer and System Administrator from Wales, UK.'
   og:
     title: 'Oliver Davies - Drupal Developer'
-    description: 'The personal website and blog of Oliver Davies, a Drupal Developer and Systems Administrator from Wales, UK.'
+    description: 'The personal website and blog of Oliver Davies, a Drupal Developer and System Administrator from Wales, UK.'
     type: website
     image:
       url: http://www.oliverdavies.co.uk/assets/images/oliver.jpg